This is an updated version of a previously published post.

 Distance from my house: 15 minute walk

 Unsurprisingly, shopping zero waste at Dollar Tree was really, really hard.
 (If you don’t know, Dollar Tree is a store where everything costs $1.)
 There’s a ton of cheap, plastic crap and lots of pre-packaged food with little or no nutritional benefit.
+Some of it’s OK, but it wouldn’t be my first choice if it weren’t so cheap.

 Part 2: a Fresh Thyme visit